awjh-ibm/fabric-go-developer-api/tutorials/a_simple_contract.md

     - uint (including uint8, uint16, uint32 and uint64)
     - float32
     - float64
-- an array of length > 0 of any of the basic types
-- a slice of the basic types
+- structs whose public fields are all of allowable types (including further structs)
-- multidimensional slice/array/combination of slice/array of basic types
+- pointers to structs
+- arrays/slices of any allowable type (including multidimensional arrays)
+- maps with a key of string type and items of any allowable type (including further maps)
+- interface{}

 If the function takes in *contractapi.TransactionContext (or a custom transaction context implementing contractapi.TransactionContextInterface) then that argument must be specified first within the function declaration and there may be only zero or one arguments of this type.
 There may be any number of the other types.

 As values are passed as strings to fabric the contractapi will convert these to the correct go type.
 In cases of numeric types the conversion assumes base 10.
 If you wish to use another base take a string type and perform the conversion manually.
 Bool uses strconv.ParseBool.
-Arrays/Slices are assumed to be received in stringified JSON format.
-If conversion fails for any of the arguments passed an error is returned to the peer and the function is not called.
+Arrays, slices, structs, pointers to structs and maps are assumed to be received in stringified JSON format.
+If conversion fails for any of the arguments passed, an error is returned to the peer and the function is not called.

 Functions can be defined to return zero, one or two values.
 These can be of types:
+- basic Go types:
     - string
     - bool
     - int (including int8, int16, int32 and int64)
     - uint (including uint8, uint16, uint32 and uint64)
     - float32
     - float64
-- an array of length > 0 of any of the above types
-- a slice of the above types
+- structs whose public fields are all of allowable types (including further structs)
-- multidimensional slice/array/combination of slice/array of the above types
+- pointers to structs
+- arrays/slices of any allowable type (including multidimensional arrays)
+- maps with a key of string type and items of any allowable type (including further maps)
+- interface{}
 - error

 At most one non-error type and one error can be returned.
 By go convention an error is expected as the last return type specified in the function declaration.
 The peer will receive the following responses (providing there are no errors elsewhere e.g. type conversion):
 - **No return type specified** - peer receives a *success* response with no message for every function call
-- **Single non error return type specified**  - returned value will be returned to the peer as a *success* with the returned value in the success message.
+- **Single non error return type specified**  - returned value will be returned to the peer as a *success* with the returned value in the success message as bytes (non basic types will be JSONified).
 - **Single error return type specified** - if the returned error value is nil then a *success* response is returned to the peer with no message.
 If the error value is not nil then an *error* response is returned to the peer with the returned error message.
 - **Two return types specified** - if the error return value is not nil then an *error* response is returned to the peer with the returned error message.
-If the error value is nil then a *success* response is sent to the peer with a stringified version of the returned value.
-For array/slice types a JSON format is used, for other non string types fmt.Sprintf is used to convert the value.
+If the error value is nil then a *success* response is sent to the peer as bytes (non basic types will be JSONified).

 The first function to write for your contract is `Create`.
 This will add a new key value pair to the world state using a key and value provided by the user.
 As it interacts with the world state it will also require the transaction context to be passed.
 As the default transaction context provided by contractapi provides all the necessary functions for interacting with the world state the function will take this.
 As the function is intended to write rather than return data it will only return the error type.